-2. Types of Benefit Guarantees
+7.2 Types of Benefit Guarantees

 The Social Security program is projected to experience financial strains as the baby boom generation retires and the population ages.
 Social Security's Trustees project that the program cost will begin to exceed tax revenues in 2017 and that its trust fund will be exhausted in 2040.
-At that point, the program would be capable of paying around 74 percent of scheduled benefits, with larger reductions in future years.
+At that point, the program would be capable of paying around 74 percent of scheduled benefits, with larger reductions in future years (Social Security Administration 2006).

-A number of proposals to reform Social Security for the future have incorporated personal retirement accounts, similar to simplified IRA or 401(k) accounts.
-Under personal account plans, individuals would invest part of their existing payroll taxes, additional contributions, or tax credits funded by general revenues into accounts holding portfolios of stocks, corporate bonds and government bonds.
+A number of proposals to reform Social Security for the future have incorporated PRAs, similar to simplified individual retirement accounts (IRAs) or 401(k) accounts.
+Under personal account plans, individuals would invest part of their existing payroll taxes, additional contributions, or tax credits funded by general revenues into accounts holding portfolios of stocks, corporate bonds, and government bonds.
 At retirement, the proceeds of the account would augment or replace benefits paid from the traditional program.